philippkeller/blog-random-howtos/source/_posts/How-to-build-a-image-upload-with-draggable-reorder-rotation-and-delete-in-next-js-react-and-flask-backend.md

 - Line 1,9,15: I want to let the user know a file is uploading -> I'm using `isUploading` for this
 - Line 6: granted, that's an ugly way to loop over the images.
 You might know a nicer way, but this was good enough for me
-- Line 10: `fetchJson` is a helper function I have which adds servername, error handling etc. I'm leaving this out as I'm assuming you have a similar function already
+- Line 10: `fetchJson` is a helper function I use which adds servername, error handling etc. I'm leaving this out as I'm assuming you have a similar function already
-- Line 14: the backend will return with an array of filenames with paths which I'm saving in the `images` variable
+- Line 14: the backend will return an array of filenames with paths which I'm saving in the `images` variable

-This is all very much straight forward really!
+This is all very much straight forward!
 So really no need to use any libraries for this.
 Let's have a look at the backend code.
-I'm using flask but the code is pretty much the same in any framework
+I'm using flask but the code is pretty much the same in any framework:

 ```python
 from flask import request, jsonify